igrigorik/http-client-hints/browser_implementation_considerations.md

 have changed since the time in which these resources were requested.

 TODO: Turn this into normative text.

+## `Accept-CH`
+As defined, the [`Accept-CH`][accept-ch] header is not mandatory, and user agents may send the various CH hints without relying on the `Accept-CH` header.
+User agents may also use the presence of the `Accept-CH` opt-in header in the response to the navigational request as a signal to send the various `CH` hints on sub-resource requests for that Document, including ones that are retrieved from third-party hosts.
+That is to address the full range of use-cases, e.g. authors hosting their HTML on a single server, but serving them from a different one.

+ISSUE: Do we want to keep `Accept-CH` or should we just send hints on all requests with an image context?

+## Background images and `Width`

+Sending `Width` request headers for background images is hard for two reasons:

+* Background images are requested at style calculation time, but their layout dimensions are only known later, at layout time.
+* Background images' dimensions are not constrained by the dimensions of their container, and can be influenced by a multitude of CSS properties.
+We need to account for that before we can use the container dimensions as the `Width` value.

+At this time, it seems like there's no way to send `Width` info for background images.

 ## Implementation notes